cmugpi/learn-git/src/pres.md

 ## Switching between commits

-We saw earlier that `git checkout <file>` basically turns `<file>` in your working directory to the way it was in a certain commit.
+We can use `git checkout <commit>` to "switch" our working tree to that commit.

-What should `git checkout <commit>` mean?, Well, that's basically like saying we want to turn _every_ file in the working directory into the way it was at `<commit>`.
-This basically "switches" us to looking `<commit>` in our working directory.
+In git, we call this action a "checkout."

 We can use the special name `HEAD` to talk about the commit which is currently checked out.